kwabenaOwusu/BioenergyFoodConflictABM/README.md

-# *Bioenergy crops versus food crops: An agent-based modelling study of land-use conflict in Ghana*
+# *Bioenergy crops versus food crops: An agent-based modelling study of land-use conflict in Ghana.*

 ## Purpose